-Tip: To verify that the password changes were completed successfully, review the PWTool.log file that is in the TPC installation directory\ service directory, where TPC_installation_directory is the directory where IBM Spectrum Control is installed.
+Tip: To verify that the password changes were completed successfully, review the PWTool.log file that is in the installation_dir\service directory, where installation_dir is the directory where IBM Spectrum Control is installed.

-7. Exit the password tool.
+10. Exit the password tool.

 "Single-server installation where components use different logon credentials" Use the password tool to change the passwords for IBM Spectrum Control and Jazz for Service Management when these components are installed on the same server but use different user names and passwords.